stamps/FAS/README.md

 Contact
 --

-For any question, send email to simpsonm@uvic.ca
+For any questions, send email to simpsonm@uvic.ca